 If you have an old "donor" microphone that you are eager to upgrade and repurpose, you're in the right place.
 If you don't have any dusty old abandoned microphones that are ripe for upgrading, you might prefer to see our all-inclusive DIY microphone kits.

 Included with this PCB kit

-- Two-piece MP-V57 PCB set, designed and manufactured in the US
+- Two-piece MP-V57 PCB set, now in its 4th revision

 - 100% of components needed to complete the circuit, including matched signal capacitors, pre-biased JFET, and additional parts to tune the high-frequency response of the circuit

 The MP-V57 PCBs fit a large number of "donor" microphones from Apex, CAD, Nady, MXL, and t.bone; see compatible models below.
 You will need to supply your own capsule, or order one of our large-diaphragm capsule designs.

 (If your donor mic has a large-diaphragm capsule already -- this is true of the MXL 2006, MXL V63M, CAD GXL2200 -- then you have the option of retaining it for use with the new circuit.
 However, Omni mode will only work if you replace the stock capsule with one of our dual-diaphragm models.)

 Sound On Sound magazine reviewed our S-12 DIY microphone kit, which is based on the MP-V57 transformerless circuit platform.
 The review author, Paul White, concluded that the finished mic "could certainly give some of the boutique mics out there a run for their money."

 Note: you'll get all the benefits listed in the SOS review, whether you build the MP-V57 into one of our all-inclusive kits or into one of the branded "donor" microphones listed below.

 The only requirement is that the new PCBs physically fit the donor mic's chassis.
 These boards were designed to easily fit most 170mm–190mm MXL microphones, but will also fit other makes and models.